zethiusRedacted/PrivacyFocusedLinux/README.md

 - [Security Risk] fail2ban: fail2ban is installed and is auto-started for the user.
 Fail2ban prevents hacking by SSH which is the most common types of attacks.
 A local jail is created for the user focused on SSH hacking.
 - [Security Risk] UFW permissions: UFW permissions are altered to focus on SSH hacking and preventing spamming by an attacker.
-- [Security Risk] Kernel Modules: Since this new malware is in the form of a kernel module, the user is given a choice of disabling them completely if they do not use apps such as virtual box or have no Nividia drivers installed.
+- [Security Risk] Kernel Modules: Since this new malware is in the form of a kernel module, the user is given a choice of disabling them completely if they do not use apps such as virtual box or have no Nvidia drivers installed.
 --------------------------------------------------